-- 1 participation.
-Consult participants about what might prevent or hinder their participation, and what - 2 arrangements can be made for them to feel comfortable and to become involved. - 3 Examples of barriers to participation and ways to address them include: - Information: Stakeholders may not have adequate information, in an appropriate format and language, about the policy, the process or the substantive issues to participate effectively.
+Examples of barriers to participation and ways to address them include:

+- Information: Stakeholders may not have adequate information, in an appropriate format and language using concepts that they understand, about the policy, the process or the substantive issues to participate effectively.
 Chapter 7 discusses how to provide information to various stakeholder groups based on their circumstances. - Capacity: Stakeholders may not have the knowledge, understanding and skills, for effective participation either as an individual or as a representative.
 Education, training and public awareness may be needed to build the capacity of stakeholders in each group to participate effectively.
 Where experienced people and resources for capacity building are limited, supportive partnerships can sometimes be developed with national or international NGOs, universities, consulting companies, or bilateral or multilateral agencies. - Accessibility: Stakeholders may lack access to technology (e.g., the internet), face certain social or cultural constraints or be in locations that are not conducive to participating in in-person meetings or written consultations, online or otherwise.
 To address such constraints, hold meetings at a time and location identified with the stakeholder groups, and use approaches and technologies with which they are familiar and can access easily.
 Identify socio-culturally appropriate and gender-sensitive approaches that provide a safe setting for women and men of all ethnicities and political affiliations to participate.
 For example, this may involve holding separate consultation meetings with women or other groups. - Financial and other resources: Stakeholders may not have adequate resources to travel and participate in consultations.
 Support for transportation, accommodation and food may be necessary in order for certain groups to participate; however compensation in other ways, including cash payments such as daily sitting allowances or per diems should be considered cautiously as it could potentially influence, or be perceived to influence, stakeholders' input. - Timing: The schedule should allow sufficient time for stakeholders to share information, provide or receive feedback or participate in consultations.
 Ensure that sufficient time is provided for effective stakeholder participation in the design, implementation and/or assessment processes.
-Chapter 4 discusses how to plan for stakeholder participation, including the timing for each element of effective participation. - Try to include representatives of all stakeholder groups equitably.
+Chapter 4 discusses how to plan for stakeholder participation, including the timing for each element of effective participation.

+Try to include representatives of all stakeholder groups equitably.
 This may require providing education and support to certain stakeholder groups in order to level the playing field across all groups.
-Use the stakeholder identification and mapping processes to determine the barriers faced by each group and then minimise the barriers as much as possible. - 36 Further references
+Use the stakeholder identification and mapping processes to determine the barriers faced by each group and then minimise the barriers as much as possible.